 ISO 14001 is a globally recognised certification for companies and organisations of any type that require practical tools to manage their environmental responsibilities.

-It sets out the criteria for an environmental management system and can be certified to.
+It sets out the criteria for an environmental management system and can be certified.
 It maps out a framework that a company or organisation can follow to set up an effective environmental management system.

 ISO 14001 certification can provide assurance to company management and employees, as well as external stakeholders, that environmental impact is being measured and improved.